collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Let’s Pretend We’re Going on a Journey

 I've made this journey before and you haven't.
 I know the best way to complete this journey.
-I want to impart some of my knowledge to you, to save you time and frustration.
+If you have completed a journey, looking back, perhaps you would have gone about it differently from the beginning.
+I know, I would have used GitHub differently from the beginning, knowing what I know now.
+I want to impart some of my knowledge to you, to save you the time and frustration of learning by trial and error.

 </td></tr>